hmisonne/UdacityReact/01_MyReads/README.md

 ### Frontend Server

-To run this app, from the source folder :
+To run this app, on your terminal, cd to 01_MyReads :

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+Open the localhost:3000 to view the App in development mode on the local server.

 ### Backend Server